ostdotcom/website-docupony/platform/docs/wallet/kms.md

 Generally, anyone with access to a private key can access the funds held by it.
 Generally, anyone with access to the seed phrase can regenerate that private key.

 ## Components
-In the context of Brand Tokens used in OST's partner economies, the public address is represented by a TokenHolder contract.
+In the context of Brand Tokens used in OST's client economies, the public address is represented by a TokenHolder contract.
 The configured owner of a TokenHolder contract can authorize "ephemeral" keys, sessionKeys, to transact on the user's behalf for a predetermined amount of time and with a defined maximum spend-per-transaction.

 1. These ephemeral sessionKeys obviate the need for the user to sign every transaction within the application thereby creating a more seamless user experience.
 2. The authorization of ephemeral sessionKeys requires the owner to sign the transaction.